In the Absence of a Social Taxonomy

 The DNSH criteria ensure that when an activity makes a substantial contribution to one social objective, it does not harm the other social objectives.
 In other words, an activity that makes a substantial contribution to the objective on decent work should not harm end users, communities and societies.

 For example, an economic activity such as broadband expansion in underserved areas makes a substantial contribution to the objective on inclusive and sustainable communities and societies.
 However, broadband expansion should not harm the rights of workers building the broadband infrastructure and the living standards and well-being of consumers using the internet services.
-Similarly, lending activities to under-banked groups make a substantial contribution to the objective of inclusive societies, but must not harm the living standards and wellbeing of the end-users (for example, by using non-transparent and unfair lending practices).

 There are three features of the DNSH criteria which require emphasis because they differ from the environmental taxonomy.
 These features are set out in the paragraphs below.